Log Cabin Quilt Block

 They say that if you had grown up on the American frontier during the mid-1800s, the Log Cabin Quilt Block would have been the first piece of patchwork you would have learned to make.
 To this day, the Log Cabin Quilt Block is one of the most easily identifiable quilt blocks to the general public and secured its place in history when it was woven into the legends of the Underground Railroad during the Civil War period.

-The Log Cabin Quilt Block is a type of patchwork that we call "strip" patchwork, as it essentially uses small strips of fabric that are placed around a central unit in a regular fashion.
+The Log Cabin Quilt Block is a type of patchwork that we call “strip” patchwork, as it uses small strips of fabric that are placed around a central unit in a regular fashion.
 There are many variations of this block and it can be used in many ways.
-Other similar blocks are the Courthouse Steps Quilt Block, the Cabin in the Cotton Quilt Block, and the Pineapple Quilt Block.
+Other similar strip blocks are the Courthouse Steps Quilt Block, the Cabin in the Cotton Quilt Block, and the Pineapple Quilt Block.
+The String Block is another example of strip patchwork.

 The Log Cabin Quilt Block is traditionally made with a red square in the center, with light shades of fabric strips placed towards one diagonal of the block and dark shades of fabric strips place on sides toward the other diagonal.